Vadims06/topolograph/README.md

 ### How to start
-- run commands specifically to your vendor (from Supported vendors table) on single device ( if you have multiple areas - do it on ABR)
-- save all commands output in a single file with .txt or .log extension
-- upload the file to Topolograph
+- run commands specifically to your vendor (from Supported vendors table) on a single device ( if you have multiple areas - do it on ABR) save all commands output in a single file with .txt or .log extension and upload the file to Topolograph

-- or do it programmatically via Rest API.
+- upload programmatically via Rest API.
 Multi devices LSDBs are supported via API only (v2.34).

 ### Expected file's extension
 - .txt
 - .log

 # Demo
+**YouTube**
+* OSPF Watcher.
+Real time Monitoring with instant notification. https://youtu.be/2IHbxmDVMA0
+* IS-IS Watcher.
+Track the whole IS-IS domain from a single router https://youtu.be/7ZQFSe1szk8
+* OSPF/IS-IS AI Agent: MCP for Network Protocols, https://youtu.be/92YBRXqZWUo

 ## Upload OSPF LSDB to the Topolograph and Building the shortest paths
 This demo shows how to get OSPF topology visual and interact with it.
 1. Upload the file to Topolograph from exicuted commands previously.